 4. Increase in financial strength or social status

 A sudden increment in financial strength can motivate you to upgrade your house size.
-Since there is an unexpected money in the account and lifestyle changes this is a great reason to upgrade your home size.
-Unexpected money such as increment in salary, lottery, or proceeds from divorce or lawsuits can tempt an upgrade in home size.
-Moving to a new house when finance increases is inevitable among most people.
+Since there is unexpected money in the account and lifestyle changes, this is a great reason to upgrade your home size.
+Unexpected money such as an increment in salary, lottery, or proceeds from divorce or lawsuits can tempt an upgrade in home size.
+Moving to a new house when finance increases are inevitable among most people.

 Investing in housing seems lucrative.
-Smart people always like to invest in housing especially in urban centers or places not far from the central business district.
-Homeowners at times rent out part of their holdings for mortgage reasons, in situations where they can not afford to live in certain neighborhoods they rent out part of their homes.
+Smart people always like to invest in housing, especially in urban centers or places not far from the central business district.
+Homeowners at times rent out part of their holdings for mortgage reasons; when they can not afford to live in certain neighborhoods, they rent out part of their homes.
 This simply means turning your home into an income-producing investment.

 6. Upgrade homes for marriage.

-Multiple living rooms can be what your marriage really needs.
+Multiple living rooms can be what your marriage needs.

 7. Current neighborhood.

-Before upgrading your home size you need to consider how your present neighborhood makes you feel, if upgrading to a new neighborhood really worth it, or staying is a better option.
-Do you like green environments, or places where you can easily get to a restaurant or a coffee shop, these questions to ask when upgrading to a bigger home size?
+Before upgrading your home size, you need to consider how your present neighborhood makes you feel, if upgrading to a new neighborhood really worth it or if staying is a better option.
+Do you like green environments or places where you can quickly get to a restaurant or a coffee shop, these questions to ask when upgrading to a bigger home size?

 8. Consider your existing space.

 When thinking about upgrading your house size, take a good look at your current space and be truthful to your needs.
-Are you fully utilizing your current space?
-Take a time to look at how much of your property you are truly using for living as opposed to when this is carried out, you might discover that upgrading to a larger property isn’t your only option and your current size is adequate for your family.
+Are you fully utilizing your existing space?
+Take time to look at how much of your property you are truly using for living as opposed to when this is carried out.
+You might discover that upgrading to a larger property isn’t your only option, and your current size is adequate for your family.